Hitakashi/Hitbox-Chat-Doc/user.md

 #### Chat Messages

-To send a message to the chat use this format:
+To send a message to the chat use this format. `text` is limited to about 255-300 characters:

 ```json
 {